openid/fapi/fapi-2_0-message-signing.md

 endpoint directly, and thus gather information about an access token to which it is not supposed to have access.
-This may, for example, leak secrets including, if the access token was leaked or stolen, personal information about an End-User.
+This may, for example, leak secrets including, if the access token was leaked or stolen, personal information about an end-user.

 The authorization server therefore must ensure that the resource server is not confused with a regular client that is not supposed to call the introspection endpoint, and that the resource server has the necessary authorization to access the information associated with the access token.

-## Non-Repudiation limited to individual messages
+## Non-repudiation limited to individual messages

 It is important to note that while this specification provides mechanisms for non-repudiation for individual messages, it does not provide non-repudiation guarantees for a sequence of messages.

-## Non-Repudiation not provided for front channel Authorization Requests
+## Non-repudiation not provided for front channel authorization requests

 While only a small amount of information is present in a [@!FAPI2_Security_Profile_ID2] front channel authorization request, it is important to note that non-repudiation is not provided for this message.